MAP Office Archive

 Ghost Island is a large installation comprising numerous fishing activities, invisible stories and multiple cultures.

 Shaped in the form of an island made of a complex assemblage of bamboos, it is formed by the accumulation and stratification of numerous distinct layers of disused fishing nets.
-In this way the main material used for the construction
+In this way the main material used for the construction of the new island will be free and help cleaning up the sea.

 MAP Office, The Making of Ghost Island, Thailand Biennale, Krabi, 2018